ZACKHADD/Data_Codes_Steps/Overview Subjects/Data Engineering/DP-203 Exam Preparation.md

         - Once data is distributed to a distribution, partitioning is applied locally within each distribution if the table is partitioned.
         - Each distribution manages its own partitions based on the partition column and the defined partition scheme.
         - Partitioning organizes the data within a single distribution into smaller subsets.
+        - Note that unlike physical partitioning in some systems, in synapse, partitions are logical and are simply metadata constructs that help optimize how data is queried and processed.
+These metadata records the physical data location.
 - Differences Between Distribution and Partitioning :
   ![image](https://github.com/user-attachments/assets/3700f1a5-07a2-48d0-a46a-1862e81cb78a)
   - Choosing the Right Column Types for distribution : choose ==> High Cardinality, Join Columns.
 Avoid ==> Low Cardinality, Null-heavy Columns and Round-Robin Distribution (use only when no candidat column or when staging).